pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

 - [Python packaging guide](https://github.com/pyOpenSci/python-package-guide)
 - Python [software peer review guide](https://github.com/pyOpenSci/software-peer-review)
 - Our [pyopensci.org website](https://github.com/pyOpenSci/pyopensci.github.io)
-- Our [software review repo](https://github.com/pyOpenSci/software-submission): contains templates templates for software submission and a small CI (Continuous Integration) build
+- Our [software review repo](https://github.com/pyOpenSci/software-submission): contains templates for software submission and a small CI (Continuous Integration) build

 This document applies to any of our online content that you contribute to.
 Most of our content lives in the [pyOpenSci